axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     - `AZURE_TENANT_ID`: the Azure tenant id
     - `AZURE_SUBSCRIPTION_ID`: the Azure subscription id

     These values identify the Azure identity; they are not authentication credentials.
-The generated workflow currently reads them from the GitHub `secrets` context, so add them as repository secrets or secrets on the `release` environment.
+The generated workflow currently reads them from the GitHub `secrets` context, so add them as repository secrets.

     The generated GitHub workflow uses `azure/login` with OpenID Connect and runs the artifact build jobs in the `release` GitHub environment.
 Follow Azure's [OpenID Connect guide](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-openid-connect) to configure a federated credential for your repository on the app registration, using an environment subject such as `repo:OWNER/REPO:environment:release`.